Continuation Sheaves in Dynamics: Sheaf Cohomology and Bifurcation: Functoriality of dynamics

-The objective in this paper is to regard the continuation of dynamical features in terms of sheaves over $\sDS(\T,X)$.
-Formulating continuation in terms of \etale spaces was carried out by Montgomery~\cite{Mont} for isolated invariant sets.
-There are a variety of dynamical features of interest: attractors and repellers as well as their neighborhoods, and also Morse sets and Morse representations, to name a few.
-The categories of algebraic structures corresponding to these features are also varies.
+Given this functorial description of dynamical structures, we now turn to the primary focus of this paper, representing continuation of dynamical features in terms of sheaves over $\sDS(\T,X)$.
 To keep the underlying theory flexible, and so as not to repeat theoretical arguments, we first introduce the underlying concepts and theorems abstractly, and then apply this general theory in specific contexts.